BernardoBarcia/Itemis/README.md

 # Itemis Aufgabe 1
-Problem 1 implemented in Angular.
+Problem 1 implemented in Angular with english documentation (as the problem was posed in English).

 This project is divided in three directories: model, service and view.
 The Model describes the objects to be managed in this application.
 In this case the goods.